1 Day Chicago Itinerary

-Our last day in Chicago – we did a lot this trip but didn’t even touch everything we would have liked to have done.
+Our last day in Chicago – we did a lot this trip but didn’t even get close to doing everything we would have liked to have done.
 Next time, right?
+In the meantime, feel free to enjoy this 1 day Chicago itinerary.

 We started the day by walking from our hotel to Millenium Park – it was about 15 minutes, so an easy little stroll.
 It was going to be a hot day, so there were already lots of people enjoying the Crown Fountain.

-Just a few feet later we checked out the Bean.
+After a short walk, we checked out CloudGate (also known as the Bean).
 We took dozens of pictures and had fun walking all around it, but my favorite was this one looking up into it from underneath:

 We walked across the bridge into the Maggie Daley Park next.
 This is a fairly new addition to the city and a great place to hang out for a few hours or afternoon.
 There is a huge climbing wall surrounded by what is called the Skating Ribbon.